01

 Valencia can be wonderful for families.
 It can also involve rental pressure, school trade-offs, language moments, admin weirdness, and summer heat that makes everyone a little dramatic.
 Both things can be true.

 No payment today.
-Join the waitlist and I’ll send the invite when the playbook drops in early summer 2026.
+Join the waitlist and I’ll send the first-edition invite when the playbook is ready.
+First-edition price: $79.

 The actual problem